ohjay/bolderbouldering/_posts/2017-01-13-a-collection-of-potentially-useful-links.markdown

   - Bouldering
 ---

 I'll need a bit of time to gather enough content for a real article, so while you're waiting you can tide yourself over on these.
-Or, alternatively, you might want to [write an article yourself](/contribute)! :)
+Alternatively, you might want to [write an article yourself](/contribute)!

 - [Beginner's Guide to Rock Climbing (ACTIVE)][beginners-guide]
 - [Six Basic Finger Grips for Face Climbing (About.com)][six-basic]